 Personal Injury Lawyers Will Discuss Your Claim with Insurance Companies

 Your personal injury attorney will:

 - Refuse the liability carriers' requests to control the flow of information that might undermine your claim

 - Arrange and supervise your statement, or coach you ahead of time on what to say or not say

 - Have additional conversations with your insurance company to encourage them to cover your medical bills and auto repairs

-To prevent them from contacting you, your personal injury attorney advises all relevant parties that he represents you.
-He notifies each person or entity that all future contacts or inquiries must come through his office.
+To prevent them from contacting you, your personal injury attorney informs all relevant parties that they represent you.
+They notify each person or entity that all future contacts or inquiries must come through the law office.
 This allows a personal injury attorney to keep track of insurance communications and insurance claim statuses, injury prognosis, medical treatment and bills, and other information critical to your case.

 Sending Formal Letters of Representation

-If an attorney makes his initial notice via phone or email, he will usually follow up with a formal letter of representation.
-He will send his representation letter to the drivers of other vehicles involved in an auto accident, employers of workers injured on the job, manufacturers of defective machines, insurance companies, and anyone else who may seek to contact his client about an incident.
+If a personal injury attorney makes their initial notice via phone or email, they will usually follow up with a formal letter of representation.
+They will send the representation letter to the drivers of other vehicles involved in an auto accident, employers of workers injured on the job, manufacturers of defective machines, insurance companies, and anyone else who may seek to contact the injured client about an incident.

-Your lawyer will typically request a copy of your auto policy or other relevant policies from your insurance companies.
-Once he receives them he can eliminate any concerns about your auto insurance coverage and any benefits.
-He will review applicable PIP, liability, medical payments, and Uninsured Motorist and Underinsured Motorist (U/M) coverage, as well as benefits information from your health insurance carrier.
+Your personal injury lawyer will typically request a copy of your auto policy or other relevant policies from your insurance companies.
+Once they receive them, they can eliminate any concerns about your auto insurance coverage and benefits.
+Your accident injury attorney will review applicable PIP benefits, liability, medical payments, and Uninsured Motorist and Underinsured Motorist (U/M) coverage, as well as benefits information from your health insurance carrier.